 These data-intensive iterative computations can be performed using traditional MapReduce frameworks like Hadoop by taking care of the iterative aspects in the job client driver, albeit in an un-optimized manner.
 However, many optimizations and programming model improvements are available for better performance and usability of the iterative MapReduce programs.
-Such optimization opportunities are highlighted by the development of many similar frameworks such as Twister[4], HaLoop[1], Twister4Azure[3], Daytona[5], i-mapreduce, and spark[6].
+Such opportunities are highlighted by the development of many similar frameworks such as Twister[4], HaLoop[1], Twister4Azure[3], Daytona[5], i-mapreduce, and spark[6].
 Current optimizations for iterative MapReduce exploited by these frameworks include caching of the loop-invariant data, cache aware scheduling of tasks, iterative aware programming models, direct memory streaming of intermediate data, iteration-level fault tolerance, caching of intermediate data (HaLoop reducer input cache), dynamic modifications to cached data (e.g. genetic algorithm), and caching of output data (HaLoop for fixed point evaluation).